robbertvdzon/sportwedstrijden-update/README.md

 #sportwedstrijden-update
 Scrip to automatically start a pipeline at digital ocean when the git project for sportwedstrijden is updated and a script that checks when a new sportwedstrijden binary is updated and redeploys the application on this machine.
+Also, a script is created to automatically destroy the pipeline at midnight.

 #Intall update services on server
 ```